Pumping, Repair & Installation — On-Site Septic Pros

 Septic System Installation

-New construction or replacing a failing system?
-We design and install septic systems engineered for Georgia clay soil and local water tables.
-We handle all permitting with the Toombs County health department and ensure code compliance throughout.
+New construction or replacing an aging system?
+We design and install wastewater systems engineered for local soil conditions and water tables.
+We handle all permitting and code compliance throughout the process.

 Septic System Repair

-Emergency septic repair services for Vidalia and Toombs County.
-We diagnose septic system problems fast—from slow drains to sewage backups.
-Our septic tank repair services address damaged baffles, broken pipes, tank cracks, and pump failures.
-Emergency service available.
-Average repair cost: $300 to $4,000 depending on issue.
+Fast diagnosis for urgent system problems — from slow drains to sewage backups.
+Repairs address damaged baffles, broken pipes, tank cracks, and pump failures.
+Typical repair cost: $300 to $4,000 depending on the issue.

 Drain Field Repair Service